epfl-ada/ada-2023-project-yamal/README.md

 - We visualise of the data to get insight of the data available to us (number of nan, distributions etc).
 - To complete our dataset with the TMDB one, we send a query to [Wikidata](https://query.wikidata.org/) query service to obtain a mapping from the IMDb IDs to the Freebase IDs, this is done in order to correctly merge our base CMU dataset and the TMDB dataset using both IDs as keys.

-### Step 2: Feasibility study
+### Step 2: Feasibility study - Milestone 2
 - For each sub-question we visualise the data related to it and assess the feasibility of the idea. we analysed sub-questions: 1) | 2) | 3) | 4) as they are the most critical regarding the data that we need to answer them.

-### Step 3: Analysing the data (Milestone 3)
+### Step 3: Analysing the data - Milestone 3

-- Based on our feasibility study of Milestone 2 we aim to perform:
-    - Regressions
-    - Hypothesis testing (T test, Chi-squared)
+The essential of our analysis can be found in the notebook `movie_analysis.ipynb`.
+Helper functions can be found in `utils.py`.
+Throughout this analysis, we look at movies from different angles, using a whole range of data analysis tools.
+We notably appeal on the following techniques:

+-	Random forest classifier in sub question 1)
+-	Correlation heatmap in sub question 2)
+-	NLP and sentiment analysis in sub question 3)
-    - Correlation analysis
+-	Graph analysis in sub question 4)

-    and other analysis to answer our questions.
+-	Linear regressions in sub question 5), 6)
+-	Statistical tests in the different sub questions

+This is a non-exhaustive list of the different tools that were used throughout this analysis.
+We invite the reader to go through the notebook to get insight of the whole analysis.

 ## Proposed timeline